Keep Mapleton Healthy!

 Be Here, Get There!

-Time lost in the classroom - excused or unexcused - can quickly create academic challenges for children.
+Time lost in the classroom can quickly create academic challenges for children.

 Encouraging regular school attendance is one of the most powerful ways schools, families and communities can work together to prepare students for success in school and in the workforce.
 To that end, Mapleton Public Schools is launching a multi-year effort to support the District’s goal of improving daily average attendance and decreasing absenteeism at all District schools.